d3/d3-quadtree/README.md

 }
 ```

-For each point added to the quadtree, either during [initial construction](#_quadtree) or lazily [added](#root_add), the *x*-accessor is invoked, being passed the current datum `d` and index `i`.
+For each point added to the quadtree, the *x*-accessor is invoked, being passed the current datum `d` and index `i`.
 The *x*-accessor must then return a numeric value indicating the *x*-coordinate of the point corresponding to the given datum.
 The *x*-accessor may also be defined as a constant number rather than a function, if desired.

 <a name="quadtree_y" href="#quadtree_y">#</a> <i>quadtree</i>.<b>y</b>([<i>y</i>])